Ellie Wiesel, 'A Sacred Magic Can Elevate the Secular Storyteller'

 Nights at the Circus by Angela Carter

 Another now all time favourite.
 I loved The Bloody Chamber, but Nights at the Circus is even better.
 After a delightful start, the initial interview with the winged-wonder Fevers begins to grow ponderous, but after that Angela Carter really makes her mark here.
 The prose is rich and incredibly witty.
-Carter has such an incredible command of syntax and language that it's playful fun all the way through.
+Carter has such an masterful command of syntax and language that it's playful fun all the way through.
 I'd rate the work as the heir apparent to Virginia Wolfe's Orlando, yet Nights at the Circus surpasses Orlando: the language enjoys a few similarities, but Carter manages to keep it forever fresh, her structure and characters more alive and entertaining, and the narrative far more enticing.
 Nights at the Circus is a visionary work and a stellar achievement.
 The winged heroine Fevers is one of the all time great protagonists, her metaphorical dichotomy of being a winged landlubber is reflective of her dichotomous nature on so many levels.
 Like East of Eden, a masterpiece.

 To Kill a Mockingbird by Harper Lee